jnichols300/curriculum/01-front-end-fundamentals/css/readme.md

 }
 ```

-Ahh, much bettah.
-You might be asking yourself, but Andy? that seems like a lot more work.
+That seems like a lot more work.
 And you might be right initially.
 But we're talking about 1 `<p>` right now.
 What if we're talking about 100 `<p>`'s and now those elements were spread across multiple web pages.
 Now all of a sudden this last method is less work.

 ## CSS Selectors(10m)
 As you can see, there's more than one place to target elements.
 There's also multiple WAYS you can target elements.
 Let's throw some additional content in `index.html`: